Dynamic Inventory Management with Mean-Field Competition: Single Agent Reference Model

 To solve for the optimal feedback controls in terms of $h_q(t)$, we assume that the intensity function $\lambda$ follows

 where $A,\kappa \ge 0$.
-Here $\kappa$ is the sensitivity of the demand rate of the product with respect to the agent's quoted price\footnote{Other forms of the intensity function can be used, but a particular property which is desired is that there is a unique maximizer of $\delta\,\lambda(\delta)$.
+Here $\kappa$ is the sensitivity of the demand rate of the product with respect to the agent's spread\footnote{Other forms of the intensity function can be used, but a particular property which is desired is that there is a unique maximizer of $\delta\,\lambda(\delta)$.
 We choose this exponential form for tractability reasons.}.
-This means that the lower the quote is, the faster the item will be sold.
+This means that the smaller the agent's spread is, the faster the item will be sold.

-We delay a proof of existence and uniqueness of solution to Equation \eqref{eqn:HJBSingle} until we have developed the control problem that incorporates multiple agents.
-The solution to Equation \eqref{eqn:HJBSingle} is a special case of the solution to Equation \eqref{eqn:HJB} which appears in Proposition \ref{prop:SolutiontoHJBEquation}.
-A verification that solutions to the HJB equation \eqref{eqn:HJBOriginalSingle} yield the value function defined in \eqref{eqn:ValueFunctionSingle} is also postponed to the more general setting when we include competition (see Theorem \ref{theo:VerificationTheorem}).
+We delay a proof of existence and uniqueness of a solution to equation \eqref{eqn:HJBSingle} until we have developed the control problem that incorporates multiple agents.
+The solution to equation \eqref{eqn:HJBSingle} is a special case of the solution to equation \eqref{eqn:HJB} which appears in Proposition \ref{prop:SolutiontoHJBEquation}.
+A verification that solutions to the HJB equation \eqref{eqn:HJBOriginalSingle} yield the value function defined in equation \eqref{eqn:ValueFunctionSingle} is also postponed to the more general setting when we include competition (see Theorem \ref{theo:VerificationTheorem}).

 \begin{proposition}[Optimal Feedback Control] The optimal feedback controls of the HJB equation are given by